 You are basically making like a fat cigar-shaped roll…or a burrito…or a rolag.
 Whatever analogy serves you better.

 The whole roll has to be so firm that you can’t twist it anymore.
-This is one of the reasons why a four-sided strong tool is extremely important, so that you can really twist and twist and torque and torque and the wool just keeps grabbing onto itself and your tool won't become misshapen or broken in the process.
+This is one of the reasons why the wool wand is exceptional for this method, because you can really twist and twist and torque and torque and the wool just keeps grabbing onto itself and your tool won't become misshapen or broken in the process.
 Being there, done that.
 Not recommended.

 You can roll the entire thing, if that is the circumference you are trying to achieve.
 It takes a little bit of experimenting to gauge how much rolled wool, i.e. how fat the rolls have to be, in order to stuff your doll’s leg or arm properly.